Help with energy bills – £400 energy rebate and more

 Whether you're a keen gamer or you drink 20 cups of tea a day, you probably have at least one electronic device that gets you through the day.

 Knowing how much each of these costs to run is vital to keeping your bills down this winter.
-So, to give you an idea of where you can make some savings, we've listed the cost of energy per device under the new price cap.
+So, to give you an idea of where you can make some savings, we've listed the cost of energy per device under the most recent price cap.
 You might be shocked at just how expensive it is to run showers...

 How should you decide how much energy to use?